intel/nauta/docs/installation-and-configuration/User_Management/UM.md

 ### Setting up an Administrator Environment

-Before creating user accounts, you need to complete the following steps:
+Before creating user accounts, you _must_ complete the following steps:

-1. Install nclt using the description in the _Nauta User Guide_.
+1. Install nclt using the description in the [Nauta User Guide](../user-guide/).

 2. Copy the `nauta-admin.config` file to the machine where `nctl` resides.
 Place this configuration file in the `<location>` on the machine where nctl is running.